Rick's Free Auto Repair Advice

 In addition to monitoring ECT for operating temperature, the ECM’s in most late model vehicle also monitor the time it takes for the engine to reach operating temperature.
 It knows the cold start ECT and IAT, RPM and MPH.
 Based on those values, it calculates how long the engine should take to reach operating temperature.
 If the ECT doesn’t report operating temperature within that time window, the ECM will set a P0128 trouble code.

-There’s no benefit to removing a thermostat
+There’s simply no benefit to removing it

 Your engine is designed to operate in a fully warmed range of 195°F to 215°F. If you remove the thermostat, the engine will run outside that range; colder in cold weather, and sometimes above 215° in hot weather.